decatur/jenky/README.md

 A Jenky instance is customized via the `--app_config` command line option.
 You specify a JSON document with the fiels
 * appName: The branding of the Jenky instance, as shown in the title of the UI.
 * reposBase: Path to a folder.
-All subfolders containing a `jenky_config.json` are considered repositories.
+All sub-folders containing a `jenky_config.json` are considered repositories.
 * gitCmd: The command to execute git on the target server.

 Example `jenky_app_config.json` document: